finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

 [EXPERIMENTAL] GetFee: Get a Fee for a specified Fund.

-Retrieve a fee for a specified Fund
+Retrieve a fee for a specified Fund.

 ### Example